fitzgen/tempest/README.md

     // returns string: "<li><a href='{{ url }}'>{{ title }}</a></li>"

-$.tempest will also find all textareas with the class "tempest-template" and save them with their "title" attribute as the key they are indexed by once the
+$.tempest will also find all elements with the class "tempest-template" and save them with their "title" attribute as the key they are indexed by once the
 $(document).ready() event fires.

 For example, assuming this is in the html when $(document).ready() fires: